Marlins vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Miami Marlins versus Kansas City Royals game on Monday at 6:40 PM ET will showcase a pair of hot hitters in Luis Arraez and Vinnie Pasquantino.
+The Miami Marlins and Kansas City Royals will play on Tuesday at LoanDepot park, at 6:40 PM ET, with Luis Arraez and Bobby Witt Jr. among those expected to step up at the plate.

-The favored Marlins have -175 moneyline odds to win against the underdog Royals, who are listed at +145.
-Miami is a 1.5-run favorite (at +115 odds).
-An 8-run over/under has been listed in the game.
+The Marlins are listed as -160 moneyline favorites for this matchup against the Royals (+135).
+The over/under for the game is set at 8 runs.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.